ddnexus/pagy/pagy-on-docker/README.md

     - With a cypress desktop app that you can [download](https://download.cypress.io/desktop) and manually run from your system.
 The doc is available on the cypress site and it requires some basic knowledge of cypress to run the tests.
     - Or with a full cypress install with all its dependencies that you may or may not have already (e.g. node modules).
 The doc is available on the cypress site and it requires some basic knowledge of cypress to run the tests.
 3. Inside docker:
-    - With fully automated testing running the JS tests in headless mode.
+    - With fully automated testing running the E2E tests in headless mode.
 It requires building only one container and requires no other knowledge about cypress
     - Or opening a cypress desktop session from inside the container.
 It requires a bit of docker setup, but it is a complete installation that avoid polluting your system.

+If you need to edit/develop new the E2E tests, you can use one of the previous points #2 or #3.

 ### Build Pagy Cypress